OpenHistoricalDataMap/OHDMConverter/Readme.md

 ```

 ## osm file
-One little example file of an osm file is also in the cloned repository `littlemap.osm`<br>
+One little example file of an osm file is also in the cloned repository [02testmap.osm](https://github.com/OpenHistoricalDataMap/OHDMConverter/blob/SteSad/osm2inter/02testmap.osm)<br>
 This file contains the area of the HTW Berlin Campus Wilhelminenhof.

 Other osm files can be downloaded from:<br>